What is Opiate Withdrawal?

 The “Acute Phase” of opiate withdrawal begins roughly 12-24 hours after a person has stopped taking opiates.
 This is the period when withdrawal symptoms are the most intense and typically last from 3-7 days.
 For most, symptoms will gradually reduce in intensity and dissipate completely after the acute phase of withdrawal.

 The “Post Acute Phase” of opiate withdrawal is sometimes referred to as P.A.W.S.
 (Post Acute Withdrawal Syndrome).
 It can include ongoing, less severe withdrawal symptoms.
 Post acute withdrawal can last for weeks or even months.
 However, it should be recognized that most people do not experience these prolonged symptoms.
 Most people with P.A.W.S. have been on opiates for many years before they detox.
 For these folks, it takes the body and brain a bit longer to “re-boot”

-What Are the Common Physical and Psychological Symptoms of Opiate Withdrawal?
+Common Physical and Psychological Symptoms